DeanMauro/microsoft-graph-docs/api-reference/v1.0/api/driveitem-copy.md

 ---
 # Copy a DriveItem

-Asynchronously creates a copy of an [driveItem][item-resource] (including any children), under a new parent item or with a new name.
+Asynchronously creates a copy of a [DriveItem][item-resource] (including any children), under a new parent item or with a new name.

 ## Permissions